CryptoBloks/crosslink-audit/README.md

 - Corrected the API URL configuration in the CBTC audit script.
 - Removed unused BTC bridge contract accounts from the `.env` files.
 - Added new account-balance-checker.js utility script for checking Bitcoin balances of Libre accounts.
+- Added fetch-accounts.sh script to download all accounts from the x.libre contract.